 Last but certainly not least is John Green’s devastatingly good novel The Fault in Our Stars.
 Heartbreaking and thought-provoking, it’s another book I wouldn’t hesitate to recommend.

 There you have it.
-Fifteen amazing books that you’ll find in the YA section.
+Plenty of amazing books that you’ll find in the YA section.
 Read one!
 I dare you.

 YA readers – are there any books you think should be in this list that aren’t?
 Or vice versa, of course.
 I’d love to know your thoughts.